Green choices with Nationwide Courier Service

 Why are trees important?

-Trees absorb carbon dioxide which helps to combat climate change by reducing the amount of greenhouse gases in the atmosphere.
+Trees absorb carbon dioxide which helps to combat climate change by reducing the number of greenhouse gases in the atmosphere.
 Carbon dioxide emissions are the main cause of climate change.

 The Forestry Commission says that young forests grow rapidly and soak up carbon more quickly than mature forests, so planting new trees is an ideal way to capture carbon, especially the production of more carbon which of course happens when we drive vehicles with your goods aboard.